V3locities/Dawn-Client-leak/README.md

 The client can also be deobfuscated in 10m but i was too lazy and even if i had the motiviation i still have no pc..
 ---------------------------------------------------------------------------------
-LMAAAOOOOO DONT RUN PLEASE IT DAWN TURNED OUT TO BE A LOGGER AS WELL
+LMAAAOOOOO DONT RUN PLEASE, IT DAWN TURNED OUT TO BE A LOGGER AS WELL